 Received: date; Accepted: date; Published: date

 Abstract: Trust is a popular replacement for the similarity measure among the Collaborative Filtering researchers.
 However, it is difficult to get the explicit trust relation between users.
 A common solution is to use of the prediction accuracy as the implicit trust.
 However, this requires an additional step of calculating the predictions.
-In this paper, we present, AgreeTrust, a much simpler method in which trust is directly inferred from the user ratings.
+In this paper, we present, AgreeTrust, a much simpler and efficient method in which trust is directly inferred from the user ratings.
 We have shown that when combined with similarity, our method outperforms its counterparts.

 Keywords: Trust; Collaborative Filtering; Recommender System